 Beach chairs are still offered for THB100.
 If you’re alone like me, leaving your stuff few meters from the beach and paying for the chair is not recommended.
 Just bring your things and leave it on the rocks on one end of the beach.
 With that, you can still monitor it while enjoying the cool water.

 Most tour groups stop in Khai Nok Island around lunch time and it’s also perfect to enjoy lunch with your friends or families.
 You need to pay for it of course.
 A lot of restaurants in the island offer seafood like squid, shrimp, prawns, fish, crabs, and lobsters.
 I also spotted some grilled chicken wings and corn, and fresh fruit shakes.

 I asked for a nice weather and I was lucky for my request to be granted.
 Booking the full-day tour was my initial plan because having a limited time for the half-day tour is not enough.
 At the end, the tour was simply satisfying and still enjoyable.
-The idea of having the half-day tour provides more time to relax in your accommodation or roam the streets of Phuket to hunt for Thai food.
+The idea of having the half-day tour provides more time to relax in your Phuket accommodation or roam the streets of the town to hunt for Thai food.

 3 Khai Islands Half Day Tour

-Here are the inclusions of the 3 Khai Islands half-day tour available from Klook; free pick-up and drop-off on listed areas in Phuket, snorkeling gear, national park entrance fees, snacks, water and soda, insurance, and an English speaking and witty tour guide.
+Here are the inclusion of the 3 Khai Islands half-day tour available from Klook; free pick-up and drop-off on listed areas in Phuket, snorkeling gear, national park entrance fees, snacks, water and soda, insurance, and an English speaking and witty tour guide.
 If you want to spend more time on the Khai islands, you can opt to avail the full-day tour that includes lunch.